Gnana-Priyanka-Yelchuri/laptop-sales-data-cleaning-/README.md

 2.Total Columns: 29

 ## Key Attributes:
-1.Laptop Name
+1. Laptop Name
-2.Brand
+2. Brand
-3.Price
+3. Price
-4.Rating
+4. Rating
-5.Processor Details
+5. Processor Details
-6.RAM Capacity and Type
+6. RAM Capacity and Type
-7.Storage Capacity and Type
+7. Storage Capacity and Type
-8.Graphics Specifications
+8. Graphics Specifications
-9.Display Information
+9. Display Information
-10.Touch Screen Availability
+10. Touch Screen Availability
-11.Operating System
+11. Operating System

 ## Why Data Cleaning Is Important:
 Data cleaning is often associated with removing null values or replacing them with mean, median, or mode values.
 However, applying these techniques without understanding the dataset can lead to loss of information and inaccurate analysis.
 ### For example: